clux/facemaulers/spine/halos.md

 ## peryton
 stagweaver
 slightly crazier kobold voice

-## recap 3
-killed serissa + 2 guards
-found spork (can detect poison and disease 3 times per day + adv on all saving throws vs foodborne poisons and diseases eaten with spork) torched her fat husk body cut out her heart (remained unburnt) found a strange circular maze structure secured to the wall somewhat matching a drawing you found from giants (rotated)

-used serissa key to open 1 reliquary door, dimensioned door through the other (with one in the bag). found treasure goblin, who escaped. left behind a 4d tetrahedron. grabbed 30k gold + 1k per person, a bunch of items found path to dragon, and some buttons

 ## buttons
 control magic field dragons take 2d8 force damage per turn if it's active.